-- Royal Brat: St. Clare's nephew Alfred, though he gets better after Eva gives him a What the Hell, Hero?.
+- Royal Brat: St. Clare's nephew Henrique, though he gets better after Eva gives him a What the Hell, Hero?.

 - Sheltered Aristocrat: George and Alfred.
 St. Clare is a more cynical version.

-- Southern Gentleman: Augustine St. Clair who represents the slave-owning class at its best.
+- Southern Gentleman: Augustine St. Clare, who represents the slave-owning class at its best.
 Tom nevertheless makes it clear to him that slavery is wrong even under the most benign circumstances.